 Autumn is my favorite foodie season.
 I’m a fan of nearly all the foods the season has to offer and with that, I have started to enjoy cooking seasonally too.
 I didn’t always pay attention to such things, but now that I do, I find that it helps me to enjoy the season even more.

-I’ve created my seasonal dish for the contest — I made these Twice Baked Sweet Potatoes with Quinoa and Kale, which I’m going to share with you today.
+Challenge accepted!
+The seasonal dish I’ve created for the content are Twice Baked Sweet Potatoes with Quinoa and Kale, which I’m going to share with you today.
 It uses 3 of the P.F.
 Chang’s seasonal ingredients: Red Quinoa, Kale, and Candied Walnuts.